nickroci/ultan/README.md

 ---

+## Design, in one paragraph

+Ultan is modelled — deliberately, at the level of the architecture, not as decoration — on how mammalian brains decide what to remember and how to surface it again later.
+Three ideas drive the whole system:

+1. **Surprise gates storage.** Memory is not a transcript.
+The brain encodes events that violate prediction; novelty and reward-prediction-error are the dopaminergic signals that license hippocampal write (Lisman & Grace, 2005; Schultz, Dayan & Montague, 1997).
+Ultan's curator does the same: it captures an entry only when the user has told it something a competent assistant would *not* have produced unprompted.
+No surprise, no write.
+The three salience signals — **contradicts**, **novel**, **reinforces** — are direct analogues of prediction-error, novelty, and reactivation/consolidation (Sinclair & Barense, 2019).
+2. **Two systems, asymmetric bars.** Fast recall-tuned detection, slow precision-tuned deliberation — System 1 and System 2 (Kahneman, 2011).
+The Librarian (Sonnet) flags candidates aggressively.
+The Scholar (Opus) verifies them slowly and decides whether to commit.
+Cheap-and-broad gates expensive-and-narrow, the way the brain's salience network gates the prefrontal cortex.
+3. **Three retrieval tiers.** Humans don't query memory uniformly.
+They get ambient familiarity-driven priming, deliberate hippocampal recollection, and a fast orbital-PFC "stop signal" when the environment matches a stored constraint (Yonelinas, 2002; Aron, Robbins & Poldrack, 2014).
+Ultan exposes each as a separate mechanism with its own latency budget (§ *Three retrieval tiers*, below).

+### References

+- Lisman, J.E. & Grace, A.A.
+(2005). *The Hippocampal-VTA Loop: Controlling the Entry of Information into Long-Term Memory.* Neuron, 46(5), 703–713.
+- Schultz, W., Dayan, P. & Montague, P.R.
+(1997). *A neural substrate of prediction and reward.* Science, 275(5306), 1593–1599.
+- Yonelinas, A.P.
+(2002). *The nature of recollection and familiarity: A review of 30 years of research.* Journal of Memory and Language, 46(3), 441–517.
+- Kahneman, D. (2011). *Thinking, Fast and Slow.* Farrar, Straus and Giroux.
+- Aron, A.R., Robbins, T.W. & Poldrack, R.A.
+(2014). *Inhibition and the right inferior frontal cortex: one decade on.* Trends in Cognitive Sciences, 18(4), 177–185.
+- Sinclair, A.H. & Barense, M.D.
+(2019). *Prediction Error and Memory Reactivation: How Incomplete Reminders Drive Reconsolidation.* Trends in Neurosciences, 42(10), 727–739.
+- Collins, A.M. & Loftus, E.F.
+(1975). *A spreading-activation theory of semantic processing.* Psychological Review, 82(6), 407–428.

+---

 ## What it does

-- **Captures only what's actually new.** Modelled on how brains encode memory: prediction error gates the write.
+- **Surprise gates the write** (see *Design, in one paragraph*, above).
 The curator asks, of every candidate, "would a competent assistant produce this advice unprompted?"
-If yes — it's already in the model's baseline knowledge, no info added — skip.
+If yes — already in the model's baseline knowledge, no information added by storing it — skip.
 If no, capture.
-Three signals trigger a write:
+Three salience signals trigger a write, mapping directly onto prediction-error, novelty, and reactivation:
   - **Contradicts** an existing entry — user has changed their mind.
 Highest priority.
-Deprecates the old, writes the new.
+Deprecates the old, writes the new. *(Prediction-error: stored belief was wrong.)*
-  - **Novel** — not in the library, not derivable from the model's training (user-specific facts, strict overrides of defaults, idiosyncratic preferences).
+  - **Novel** — not in the library, not derivable from the model's training (user-specific facts, strict overrides of defaults, idiosyncratic preferences). *(Novelty: no matching trace exists.)*
   - **Reinforces** — user repeated something we already have.
-No new entry; daemon bumps a `reinforced` counter on the existing entry to track how often it's reasserted.
+No new entry; daemon bumps a `reinforced` counter on the existing entry to track how often it's reasserted. *(Reactivation: existing trace strengthened, not duplicated — Sinclair & Barense, 2019.)*
-- **Two-tier curator with asymmetric bars.** A Librarian (Sonnet) does fast salience detection — low bar, recall-tuned.
-A Scholar (Opus) deliberates — higher bar, precision-tuned.
-Mirrors System 1 / System 2, and the dopamine-RPE signal: the Librarian flags anything that might be new; the Scholar verifies "would I, as a more capable model, have produced this anyway?" before approving.
+- **Two-tier curator with asymmetric bars.** The Librarian (Sonnet) does fast salience detection — low bar, recall-tuned.
+The Scholar (Opus) deliberates — higher bar, precision-tuned.
+System 1 gates System 2; cheap-and-broad gates expensive-and-narrow.
 - **Organises a real library, not a flat pile.** Topical hierarchy emerges from content.
 Every folder has a README. ≤5 entries per directory before splitting.
 Auto-maintained child listings between marker comments.
 Wikilinks validate.
 Frontmatter validates.
 Scope/path agreement enforced.
 - **Three slash commands** wire it into Claude Code without ceremony:
   - `/ultan <text>` — drop something into memory now, no extraction needed.